Handled the ball

 Handled the ball: what does this term mean

-Handled the ball is one of the ways to dismiss a batsman during a match when he intentionally touched the ball with one or both hands not holding the bat.
+Handled the ball is one of the ways to dismiss a batsman during a match when he intentionally touches the ball with one or both hands while not holding the bat.

-An exception can only be the case when the batsman touched the ball to avoid injury if it would not have been possible to do this in any other way.
-However, this method of dismissing a player does not bring any bonuses to the bowler: points for a wicket, in this case, are not counted.
+The only exception is when a batsman touches the ball to avoid injury if it would not have been possible to do so in any other way.
+However, this method of dismissing a player does not bring any bonuses to the bowler: points for a wicket are not counted in this case.

 Handled the ball: the history of the term